Skip to main content

 Rollback: If installation fails at any step, the venv is restored to its captured state.

-The update flow has two phases: detection (happens automatically when plugins are listed) and execution (triggered by the user).
+The update flow has two phases: detection (happens automatically when nodes are listed) and execution (triggered by the user).
 The execution phase reuses the installation flow with an upgrade: true flag.

 Update Detection